Quote-Bot/Quote-Website/README.md

 - [X] 5.
 Are the elements of the page you edited consistent with the rest of the website?
 - [X] 6.
 Are the elements of the page you edited Bootstrap?
 ```

+A good example of what has been said above can be found [here](https://github.com/Quote-Bot/Quote-Website/pull/1).

 ---